 FABRIC OF SURVIVAL: THE ART OF ESTHER NISENTHAL KRINITZ

 Over the past decade, several hundred thousand visitors to over a dozen museums in the United States have been able to experience firsthand the extraordinary fabric art of Holocaust survivor Esther Nisenthal Krinitz.
+A new exhibit, Images of the Art of Esther Nisenthal Krinitz, is bringing near full-size, high quality photographic reproductions of the original artwork to new audiences in the US and abroad.

 In 1942, when the Jews of her Polish village were ordered by the Nazis to report to a nearby train station, 15-year-old Esther Nisenthal fled, with her parents’ blessing and her 13-year-old sister Mania in tow.
 Hiding with non-Jewish friends, then in the forest, Esther and Mania ultimately created new identities, posing as Polish Catholic farm girls, hiding in plain sight of the Gestapo.